 The Most Influential Personalities of Additive Manufacturing 2020

-With the end of the year comes a unique opportunity to recognise the personalities who have most impacted the additive manufacturing industry: those behind the latest innovations, the investments made, the most remarkable projects.
+With the end of the year comes a unique opportunity to recognise the personalities who have most impacted the additive manufacturing industry: those behind the latest innovations, investments made, and most remarkable projects.
 2020 was a special year in which 3D technologies found their place in the fight against coronavirus: the entire sector mobilised to develop solutions and meet the needs of our health personnel.
 Although it is hard not to talk about it at all, let us remember that 2020 was about more than the health crisis.
 2020 is also a year during which additive manufacturing has strengthened its position as a method of producing finished parts and has attracted a good number of industrialists who have adopted 3D printing in a sustainable way by allocating dedicated resources.
 So which personalities made their mark on the 3D printing industry this year?
 These are our 12 personalities of the year 2020, ranked in alphabetical order.

 Marine Coré-Baillais, founder of La Pâtisserie Numérique